Composition algebra of a weighted projective line: Introduction

 We study in details further properties of $U(\XX)$.
-In particular, we show that the functor $\Coh(\PP^1) \rightarrow \Coh(\XX)$, which right adjoint to the functor of reduction of weights of Geigle and Lenzing \cite{GeiglLenzPerpCat}, induces an injective morphism of the reduced Drinfeld doubles $U_q\bigl(\mathfrak{L} \mathfrak{sl}_{2}\bigr) \cong DU(\PP^1) \rightarrow DU(\XX)$.
+In particular, we show that the functor $\Coh(\PP^1) \rightarrow \Coh(\XX)$, which is right adjoint to the functor of reduction of weights of Geigle and Lenzing \cite{GeiglLenzPerpCat}, induces an injective morphism of the reduced Drinfeld doubles $U_q\bigl(\mathfrak{L} \mathfrak{sl}_{2}\bigr) \cong DU(\PP^1) \rightarrow DU(\XX)$.
 In particular, this implies that the reduced Drinfeld double of the composition algebra of an arbitrary weighted projective line $\XX$ contains a subalgebra isomorphic to $U_q(\widehat{\mathfrak{sl}}_2)$.
 More generally, for any weighted projective line $\YY$ of type dominated by the type of $\XX$, we construct an injective algebra homomorphism $DU(\YY) \to DU(\XX)$.
 These results are based on the notion of perpendicular categories introduced by Geigle and Lenzing in \cite{GeiglLenzPerpCat}.
 We also discuss some general properties of the reduced Drinfeld double of a perpendicular subcategory of a hereditary abelian category, which can be applied in the context of quivers as well.
-For example, this technique allows to construct a new embedding of the quantized enveloping algebras $U_v(\widehat{A}_3) \to U_v(\widehat{D}_4)$.
+For example, this technique allows to construct a new embedding of the quantized enveloping algebras $U_q(\widehat{A}_3) \to U_q(\widehat{D}_4)$.

 Using a recent result of Cramer \cite{Cramer}, we show that for a domestic weighted projective line $\XX$ of affine Dynkin type $\Delta$, any derived equivalence $D^b\bigl(\Rep(\overr{\Delta})\bigr) \rightarrow D^b\bigl(\Coh(\XX)\bigr)$ induces an isomorphism of the reduced Drinfeld doubles of the composition algebras $DC(\overr\Delta) \rightarrow DU(\XX)$, commuting with the Coxeter transformation.
 This differs from the isomorphism given by Drinfeld \cite{Drinfeld} and Beck \cite{Beck} and might be interesting from the point of view of quantum groups.
-The composition algebra of a weighted projective line of domestic type was also considered in a recent paper \cite{PapierBarbare}, where applications to the Drinfeld-Beck isomorphism were studied.

 Next, for a tubular weighted projective line $\XX$, we show that the group of the exact auto-equivalences of the derived category $\Aut\bigl(D^b\bigl(\Coh(\mathbb{X})\bigr)\bigr)$ acts on the reduced Drinfeld double $DU(\XX)$ by algebra automorphisms.
 In particular, it leads to a very interesting modular action on $DU(\XX)$.
 Using this action, we construct a monomial basis of $DU(\XX)$.